georgeberry/blayers/README.md

 ## roadmap

-1. Categorical layer and fit helpers
+1. Fit helpers for models with categorical variables
 2. Multioutput models
 3. Examples
 4. More code re-use in `layers.py` (this will only become clear after more code is written)